Model free collision aggregation for the computation of escape distributions: Procedure and associated theoretical insights

 \subsection{Idea and first estimations}

 The dynamics described in section \ref{sec:simple_model} is used to sample from the distribution $\Ecal$.
-In particular the intermediate values are not useful and not used.
+In particular the trajectory before the exit time i.e., $x(t)$ for $t<t^\star$, is not useful and not used.
 We can thus imagine a way to accelerate the computation by "skipping" these intermediary steps.
 For instance, when the diffusion parameter $\sigma$ is very large many collisions will occur before particle exits the space-time domain and in this case a random walk approximation could be valid.
 We do not want to use this kind of approximation here but remain as close as possible to the collisional dynamics.

-Recall that the collision time $t_n$ is the sum of i.i.d $Exp(\sigma)$ random variables $\tau_j$ : $t_n = \sum_{j=1}^n \tau_j$; the law of $t_n$ is a Gamma distribution of parameters $n$ and $\sigma$.
+Recall that the collision time $t_n$ is the sum of i.i.d $Exp(\sigma)$ random variables $\tau_j$: $t_n = \sum_{j=1}^n \tau_j$; the law of $t_n$ is a Gamma distribution of parameters $n$ and $\sigma$.

 The position $X_n= x(t_n)$ is such that $X_n = x_0+\sum_{j=1}^n v a_j \tau_j$, its law is a mixture of sums of two Gamma distributed random variables (one for each value in $\Dcal$); we will make this precise latter.
 In any case we will show that for any $n$ one can sample {\bf directly and exactly} from the joint law $(X_n,t_n)$.
 In this way we can advance the time by $t_n$ units and replace $n$ individual collisions by only one sample from this joint law.